Halophilus/Animation-Scripts/README.md

 How to use

-    Run the script using Python 3.
     Use the "Browse" button to select the folder containing the PNG images or video files you wish to process.
     Enter the desired name for the output file in the "Output file" field (default is "CLIP").
     Click the "Generate" button to generate a video from the PNG images in the selected folder.
     Click the "Concatenate" button to concatenate the video files in the selected folder.

-Note: The script requires the moviepy and Pillow libraries to be installed.
-You can install them using pip install moviepy Pillow

 **Bootsequencer**
 This script is designed to generate a series of frames, each containing a portion of text, to create an animated "typing out" effect.
 It takes a text file as input, and outputs a series of PNG image files, each containing a frame of the animation.